jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 ## Restrictions

 Except the following mentionned here, there is not known restriction about what you can do with you build class.
-You can define as meny class you want into def directoy.
-Organise it within Java packages or not.
+You can define as many classes you want into def directoy.
+Organise them within Java packages or not.

 * Classes invoked from command lines must have the same name than their file.

 # Build a Java project
-Now let's start more complicated tasks as building a Java pojetc.
+Now let's start more complicated tasks as building a Java poject.
 It involves compilation, testing, packaging, dependency resolution, releasing, ...
 There's many option to handle it in Jerkar :

 * Use low level API (similar to ANT tasks)